xochil73/merge-conflict-exercise/FUBAR.md

 My dog used to chase people on a bike a lot.
 It got so bad, finally I had to take his bike away.

 I love Ted... he's one sexy dawg.

+Carol will destroy the project
+I make apocolypse jokes... like there is no tomorrow.